 At Dealtale, we understand that our security is extremely important for our customers.
 This page describes the measures we employ to ensure that your data is safe.
 If you have any questions, please don’t hesitate to contact us.

-Dealtale has an undergoing SOC 2 Type II review, attesting that our risk management, software development, and security practices meet a rigorous standard of oversight and that our organization supports these goals.
-Customers can be confident that the product and services Dealtale provides are mature, robust, and secure.
-Our SOC 2 Type II undergoing process also means that we can proactively monitor, identify and address any unusual activity, remediate it with deep contextual insight, and take corrective action, if and when it is needed.
+Dealtale has completed a SOC 2 Type II review, attesting that our risk management, software development and security practices meet a rigorous standard of oversight, and that our organization supports these goals.
+Customers can be confident that the product and services Panorays provides are mature, robust and secure.
+Our SOC 2 Type II attestation also means that we can proactively monitor, identify and address any unusual activity, remediate it with deep contextual insight, and take corrective action, if and when it is needed.

 Dealtale has achieved International Organization for Standardization (ISO) certification for information security management: ISO/IEC 27001:2013.